 The design of the ERS and the installation of the electrical DC sensors must be approved by the FIA.
-A preliminary technical dossier must be submitted to the FIA before 31st March 2021.

 A fixed efficiency correction of 0.95 will be used to monitor the maximum MGU-K power.

 5.3.3 The MGU-K must be solely and permanently mechanically linked to the powertrain before the main clutch.
 This mechanical link must be of fixed speed ratio to the engine crankshaft.
 An in-line, passive, dissipative energy torque limitation device may be incorporated in this link which temporarily allows the speed ratio to change for the sole purpose of protecting the components from dynamic torque overshoots.
 This device may only act above 220Nm when referred to crankshaft speed.